hashbangcode/drupal-services-talk/src/slides.md

     decorates: password_generator
 ```
 <!--
-Here, we are decorating the serialization.json and creating our own service called services_decorator_example.decorated_json.
+Here, we are decorating the password_generator and creating our own service called services_decorator_example.decorated_password_generator.
 The critical thing is that the existing service class still exists.
 The new service just extends that.
 -->